Publications

 Open Health.

-This study assesses the socioeconomic and psychological impacts of the COVID-19 pandemic on urban poor populations in the Sylhet Division of Bangladesh.
-Based on perception-based data, the research examines how economic disruptions, health concerns, and social restrictions affected vulnerable households.
-The findings highlight the multidimensional challenges faced by urban poor communities during the pandemic and the need for targeted policy interventions.
+This study assesses the socioeconomic and psychological impacts of the COVID-19 pandemic on urban poor communities in the Sylhet Division of Bangladesh.
+Based on perception-based survey data, the research examines how income disruption, health concerns, social restrictions, and uncertainty affected vulnerable urban households.
+The findings reveal the multidimensional challenges faced by poor urban communities during the pandemic.
+The study emphasizes the need for targeted social protection, public health support, and inclusive crisis-response policies for vulnerable populations.